What is the content of your message, your product? How do you decide what you’re going to say, and how you’re going to say it?

 - sensitive to cultural issues, beliefs, and backgrounds.

 This list dovetails nicely with the requirements of GPRA, doesn’t it?
-GPRA is the Government Performance and Results Act, passed in 1993 to improve the government’s ability to measure results of its programs.
+GPRA is the Government Performance and Results Act, enacted to improve the government’s ability to measure results of its programs.
 GPRA requires OSEP to respond to four performance measures:

 - ensuring their work is of high quality;